meyoungorcl/apex-atp/4-create-and-modify-an-apex-app.md

 - Create an app from a script
 - Add an Interactive Grid page and create records
-- Enhance and save the Interactive Grid
+- Enhance the Interactive Grid
 - Add a Calendar page

 ## Parts